2017 Procurement Review: Statutes, Regulations, Executive Orders

 contract incentive.

-to amend the NFS: (i) to remove an outdated reference
+direct final rule amend the NFS: (i) to remove an outdated reference

 to the NASA Acquisition Information System (NAIS)